 “The slasher evinces a fascination with flesh or meat itself as that which is hidden away from view… [and] the realisation that all that lies between the visible, knowable outside of the body and its secret insides is one thin membrane, protected only by a collective taboo against its violation.”
 (27) Like the slasher film, Alien trades in the anxieties caused by contemporary transgressions of physical boundaries and gender boundaries in society, and it adopted many archetypal elements of the slasher film antagonist and protagonist.
 Clover notes that,

 “In some sense, the emotional terrain of the slasher film is pre-technological… Knives and needles, like teeth, beaks, fangs, and claws, are personal extensions of the body that bring attacker and attacked into primitive, animalistic embrace.”
 (28) This sense of a pre-technological enemy using an animalistic embrace to kill was adopted literally in the figure of the Alien.
-There is also a notable similarity between Ripley and the archetypal slasher film protagonist, referred to by Carol Clover as the ‘Final Girl’.
+There is also a notable similarity between the character of Ripley and the archetypal slasher film protagonist, referred to by Carol Clover as the ‘Final Girl’.
 She is the lone survivor who endures a climactic pursuit and confronts the killer – or in Alien, the monster.

 One of the things that set Alien apart from the many films it imitated was its antagonist.
 “I wanted to do a film of ‘psycho-sexual’ horror” (29), Dan O’Bannon has said of his script.
-And undoubtedly, the Alien is a tour de force of sexual anxiety, making this sci-fi monster movie into a true sci-fi horror.
-This alien invader did not want to enslave you or eat you or invade your home world, it wanted to rape you, to invade your body with its own, always killing by an act of violent penetration in an amplified and nightmarish fusion of sex and death.
+And undoubtedly, the Alien is a tour de force of sexual anxiety, making this monster movie into a true sci-fi horror.
+This antagonist did not want to enslave you or eat you or conquer your home world, it wanted to rape you, to invade your body with its own, always killing by an act of violent penetration in an amplified and nightmarish fusion of sex and death.

 To understand the relationship between the Alien, the virgin astronaut and the audience, it is necessary to discuss some of the psychoanalytic principles defined by Sigmund Freud.
 (30) Freudian theory considers the psyche to be two interconnected systems, the conscious and the unconscious.
 The architecture of the human mind is also divided into two regions, one ruled by the conscious and the other ruled by the unconscious: the ego and the id.
 While the ego forms the surface of the mind, driven by perceptions from the exterior physical world, the id is the core, driven by internal desires.
-When desires form that are unacceptable to the ego, they are repressed and forced to remain in the unconscious.
-The site of this repression is a third region where the ego and id merge, known as the super-ego or the ‘ego ideal’.
+When desires form that are unacceptable to the ego, they are repressed and so forced to remain in the unconscious.
+The site of this repression is a region of overlap where the ego and id merge, known as the super-ego or the ‘ego ideal’.
 It can be described as the moral censor of the unconscious mind, because it decides what is and what is not an acceptable desire for the ego to perceive.
 However, Freud also reminds us that

 “The repressed is only cut off sharply from the ego by the resistances of repression; it can communicate with the ego through the id.”
-(31) If we imagine the forces of science and technology as a super-ego determining the repression of biology / sexuality in the American science fiction film, we can imagine the overtly biological and hypersexual Alien as the translation of those repressed desires: the monster from the id.
+(31) If we imagine the forces of science and technology as a super-ego determining the repression of biology / sexuality in the American science fiction film, we might imagine the overtly biological and hypersexual Alien as the translation of those repressed desires: the monster from the id.
 Annette Kuhn has noted (32) that in describing the characteristics of the Alien he so admires –

 “A survivor, unclouded by conscience or delusions of morality” – Ash is describing the id as defined by Freud: